Friday, October 25, 2024

 (Yes, I'm listening to my playlist of old rock 'n' roll songs.)

-Ride and die.
+Ride or die.
 I think the kids liked that very much.
 But it's true.
 In a long marriage (emphasis on long), all the love songs apply.
 As my favorite soft rock song goes, "You can't tell me it's not worth trying for, I can't help it there's nothing I want more.
 Yeah, I'd fight for you.
 I'd lie for you.
 Walk the wire for you.
 Yeah, I'd die for you.
 You know it's true, everything I do, I do it for you."

 A long marriage is what's rock 'n' roll.
 A short love affair is like a pop song.
 It's fun and catchy and then...
 Thank you, next!
 No shade.
 I love pop songs, too.
 My marriage sometimes feels like a series of love affairs.
 Same man, same me, but over the years so many different versions of us.
 That's fun, too.
 And yes, thank you, now what's the next version of you?
 Sometimes we don't like the new incarnation and we fight and rage.
 And then we change yet again.
+Then fall in love again.
+What matters is sticking to the end of the song.

 The best rock songs are a mix of chaotic energy and harmony.
 I think a successful marriage is the same as long as you both work hard to find your rhythm.
 It takes years of working together to turn the raw and intense emotions from love and anger, joy and sadness to create beautiful music.
 You just need to commit.
 That's not always easy.
 Sometimes, we walk away and be alone.
 But in the end, we go back because we've committed to something bigger than our emotions.
 We endure because there's music to play, stories to write, and love to be made.